jordan4ibanez/fortran_tutorial/README.md

 Modern Fortran is a very down to business language.
 It's a delight to use.
 You get a low level language with high level concepts.
 When you need to talk to C for things Fortran has no concept of (like file systems), it's easy.
 It also seems to be an **extremely** fast language to top it off.

+# How to view this tutorial:

+Tutorial 1 and 2 are in the root of this.
+But to see the rest, follow these links for the Markdown files and accompanying source code.

 # Notes:

 Implicit save: (Thanks to Verlio_H for notifying that this is a common pitfall)